plausible/docs/docs/ecommerce-revenue-tracking.md

 <script defer data-domain="yourdomain.com" src="https://yourproxy.com/script.revenue.js"></script>
 ```

-:::note
+:::tip You can combine script extensions
 If you're using any of our other script extensions, you can [combine them](script-extensions.md#you-can-combine-extensions-according-to-your-needs) by changing the `src` attribute in the snippet.
-If you want to track revenue goals and outbound link clicks simultaneously, change the script name to `script.revenue.outbound-links.js`.
+If you want to track revenue goals and outbound link clicks simultaneously, change the script name to `script.revenue.outbound-links.js`
 :::

 ## 2. Add a new custom event and specify the currency of your choice